-I am completely obsessed with understanding how Apple products work – especially mobile devices such as iPhone, iPad, iPod Touch, and Apple Watch.
-For years now I have been helping people learn how to fix issues with their Apple devices for themselves.
+For over a decade I have been helping people to fix problems with their mobile devices and computers.
+I am obsessed with understanding how Mobile Tech products work – especially Android devices like the Samsung Galaxy, or the Apple iPhone, iPad, iPod Touch, and Watch.

 Due to the popularity of the App Store, I started getting requests to build iPhone apps.
 This resulted in me getting my first iPhone in 2009 – The iPhone 3GS.
 This gave me in-depth exposure to the Apple ecosystem so I learned a huge amount about iOS and Apple mobile devices.

 This was followed by the purchase of a Samsung Galaxy smartphone in 2010 which allowed me to learn about the Android ecosystem.

 It is also worth mentioning that I expanded my expertise by becoming an Apple Certified Independent Technician after gaining AppleCare service certifications for both iOS devices and Mac computers.

 This website began when I discovered a weird bug in the iPhone’s email App.
 When I tried to delete a message it said it couldn’t move it to the trash.

 Apple couldn’t (or wouldn’t) fix it, and none of the articles I found online worked so I had to find the solution myself.
 This involved tedious research, trial, and error but my vast technical expertise and in-depth Apple product knowledge helped me solve it.

 The simple step-by-step solution I created on how to fix the “Message Could Not Be Moved To Mailbox Trash” error was hugely popular and helped hundreds of thousands of people around the world.
 Encouraged by this early success I continued to develop new solutions to age-old problems for phones and tablets.